-SHRI BHUPESH GUPTA Bengal): Now clarifications on yesterday's statement.
-We are grateful to you.
-Sir. that you are allowing us to ask for clarifications on the statement made by Shri Govinda Menon yesterday in regard to Mr. Taraporewalla.
+SHRI BHUPESH GUPTA (West Bengal): Now clarifications on yesterday's statement.
+We are grateful to you, Sir, that you are allowing us to ask for clarifications on the statement made by Shri Govinda Menon yesterday in regard to Mr. Taraporewalla.
 There are certain very interesting things there which need to be clarified.
-The case in 1968 and it was finally was started disposed of in January, 1967.
-Therefore, Sir, from the statement it appears that the investigation went on for nearly four yean and no action was taken in the interim period.
+The case was started in 1963 and it was finally disposed of in January, 1967.
+Therefore, Sir, from the statement it appears that the investigation went on for nearly four years and no action was taken in the interim period.
 Also, Sir, the hon.
-Minister will explain how it is that when the SP.E. and C.B.I. were investigating this matter, four reminders had to be sent to the C.B.I, and the S.P.E. in order to get the papers sent to the Ministry.
-It does appear that the moment it came to the Ministry, things moved verv auickly.
+Minister will explain how it is that when the S.P.E. and C.B.I. investigating this matter, four reminders had to be sent to the C.B.I. and the S.P.E. in order to get the papers sent to the Ministry.
+It does appear that the moment it came to the Ministry, things moved very quickly.
 Opinion was given in the first instance by the Law Secretary concerned, according to this statement, on the 27th of November, 1966.
 And the opinion was that no prosecution was advisable.
 By the beginning of February, everything was settled.
-Now I should like to know whether it is not a fact that in the interim fouryear period, materials were manipulated, documents were being removed and certain other things were being done by the party concerned.
-Mr. Taraporewalla, in order to prevent proper type of prosecution.
-Also, when the charge is one of defalcation of public funds, criminal breach of trust, etc.. prima facie case, the person concerned is arrested and taken into custody and then after some time let on bail.
-In the present case, how ia it that the Nizam's principal Adviser was not even touched?
-How is it that he wag not arrested?
+Now I should like to know whether it is not a fact that in the interim four-year period, materials were being manipulated documents were being removed and certain other things were being done by the party concerned Mr. Taraporewalla, in order to prevent proper type of prosecution.
+Also, when the charge is one of defalcation of public funds, criminal breach of trust, etc., normally an arrest takes place.
+If there is a prima facie case, the person concerned is arrested and taken into custody and then after some time let on bail.
+In the present case, how is it that the Nizam's principal Adviser was not even touched?
+How is it that he was not arrested?
 Imagine what happens in the case of an ordinary man.
 Therefore, that also needs to be explained.
-Then it seems that after the Law Ministry had come to the conclusion that there was no case, the matter was sent, according to the statement, to the Attorney-General, who gave a similar opinion.
-Why, Sir. the opinion of the Attorney-General was not sought before the matter had been processed at the Law Ministry in order to arrive at a conclusion that there was no
+Then it seems that after the Law Ministry had come to the conclusion that there was no case, the matter was sent, according to statement, to the Attorney-General, who gave a similar opinion.
+Why, Sir, the opinion of the Attorney.
+General was not sought before matter had been processed at the Law Ministry in order to arrive at a conclusion that there was no case?